 Addiction can be an extremely corrosive force in a marriage, and in many cases, it causes this type of partnership to end in divorce.
 However, there are ways you can recognize how addiction is harming your marriage as well as things you can do to make a change.

 If you or your spouse is suffering from a severe addiction to dangerous substances, now is the time to seek help.
-Call 800-654-0987 today to speak to a treatment advisor and to find the rehab program that best suits your needs.

 How Addiction Is Damaging Your Marriage

-The truth of the matter is this: there are a million things that make a marriage difficult to maintain, but addiction can harm a marriage more than almost anything.
+The truth of the matter is this: there are a million things that make marriage difficult to maintain, but addiction can harm a marriage more than almost anything.
 It causes one individual in the relationship to become selfish and place their substance abuse above anything else.
 In many cases, this can cause a marriage to end.